-Specifically, considering the cycle $L_1:2\longrightarrow 4\longrightarrow 3\longrightarrow 5\longrightarrow 2$, we define the \textit{cycle operator} $O_{L_1}$ acting on the Quon graph, and adding pairs of charges on the cycle $L_1$.
-By diagrammatic operator using Eq.~\eqref{eq:quon_pauli}, we have $O_{L_1}=X_2Z_3Z_4X_5$.
-The cycle operator $O_{L_1}$ stabilizes the encoded quantum state $\ket{0}_L, \ket{1}_L$, because each edge in the cycle $L_1$ contains two changes, which will cancel each other as illustrated in Fig.~\ref{fig:quon_5_stabilizers}.
-It is worth noting that the requirement for cycle length even-length cannot be ignored here.
+It is worth noting that the requirement for an even-length cycle cannot be overlooked in this context.
 In actuality, for any stabilizer code, a stabilizer corresponds to a cycle in the Quon graph of its encoding map that does not enclose the logical qubit.
 For simplicity, we did not present the Quon graph of the encoding map for the $[[5,1,3]]$ code here.
 The even-length constraint is equivalent to the cycle that does not enclose the logical qubit for the $[[5,1,3]]$ code.

 The idea of VGQEC is to introduce parameters to the Quon graph.
-The definition of parameters in Quon graph is shown in Fig.~\ref{fig:crossing}.
-Parallel strings can be treated as a crossing of the strings with parameter $\alpha=0$, and every crossing of the strings in the Quon graph contains an implicit parameter $-\frac{\pi}{2}$ or $\frac{\pi}{2}$ corresponding to a positive or negative crossing, respectively.
+The definition of parameters in the Quon graph is shown in Eq.~\eqref{eq:quon_crossing_var}.
+Parallel strings can be treated as a crossing with parameter $\alpha=0$, and every crossing in the Quon graph contains an implicit parameter $-\frac{\pi}{2}$ or $\frac{\pi}{2}$ corresponding to a positive or negative crossing, respectively.
 One potential modification is to replace the implicit parameters of the crossings with explicit variables, thereby enabling variability in braid crossings.
 In addition to deforming already existing crossings, we can add variable crossing to graphs, by replacing parallel strings with variable crossings.
 These operations make it possible to continuously change the construction of the Quon graph, such as changing the connection between discs, modifying the position of crossings, adding or deleting variable crossings, etc.